 Outline your course

-Follow the steps below and learn how to set up the foundation for your course.
-We’ve provided information and templates to get you going.
+Download our recommended outline template to help you, or you can create your own.
+Then, follow the steps below and learn how to set up the foundation for your course.

-- Intro lecture: It should not be more than 2-4 minutes.
-Introduce yourself and explain why you are the best person to be teaching this course.
-Set the right expectations, tell the students what they’ll learn from your course and what they’ll be able to do by the end of your course.
+- Intro lecture: Keep this short and simple, 2-4 minutes.
+Introduce yourself and explain why you are the best person to teach this course.
+Set the right expectations, tell the learners what they’ll learn from your course and what they’ll be able to do by the end of your course.

-- Instructional lectures: Introduce the topic in these initial 1–-2 lectures.
+- Instructional lectures: Introduce the topic and why it’s important in these initial 1-2 lectures.

-- Sections: Focus on covering one new and relevant skill per section.
-Make sure all the sections add up together to deliver on all the skills your course promises to address in your course goals.
+- Sections: Focus on covering one learning objective per section.
+Make sure all the sections build on each other to deliver on all the skills your course promises to address in your learning objectives.

-- Practice activity: Include at least 1 practice activity per section, to give students the opportunity to practice the skill/learning outcome of the section.
-As you create your course outline, consider different projects, quizzes and exercises you can integrate into your course to help students practice and build on the concepts they’ve learned.
+- Practice activities and assessments: Include at least 1 practice activity or assessment per section, to give learners an opportunity to apply their learning and get a sense of how well they’re meeting the learning objectives.
+As you create your course outline, consider different projects, quizzes and exercises you can integrate into your course.

-- Reference materials: Don’t forget to make a note of any additional resources you want to add in each section, like checklists, worksheets, templates, visual aids, pdf notes, and additional links, as necessary.
+- Reference materials: Don’t forget to note any additional resources you want to add in each section.
+This could include checklists, worksheets, templates, visual aids, PDF notes, source code, and additional links, as necessary.

-- Final lecture: At minimum include a congratulations lecture at the end.
-But there are many other creative ideas for final lectures that delight students and leave them with a sense of accomplishment.
+- Final lecture: At minimum include a congratulations lecture at the end that summarizes key takeaways from the course, thanks your learners for their time, and leaves them with a sense of accomplishment.

-- Bonus lecture: A bonus lecture is the last lecture of the course, typically after the concluding lecture.
-This is the place where you can market other courses or products.
-But make sure you are following our rules and guidelines for bonus lectures.
+- Bonus lecture: While optional, you can include a bonus lecture after your final lecture.
+This is a great opportunity to market other courses or products but please ensure you follow our rules and guidelines for bonus lectures.